Overview

 SSB MOD is based on "Single Sideband Modulation".
 The effect is also called "Frequency Shifter".
 It basically does the same as ring modulation.
 Carrier frequencies below audio rate result in a phasing effect, but only if there is some dry signal mixed with the wet signal.

 COMPRESSOR allows sidechain compression.
-As with the envelope followers, if the track to take the control signal from is different than the track on which the compressor is active, the last computed output buffer of that track is taken as control signal, such that it has a delay of one buffer.
-Because of multithreading the compressor cannot wait until output is ready on another track.
+As with the envelope followers, if the track to take the control signal from is different than the track on which the compressor is active, the last computed output buffer of that track is taken as the control signal, resulting in a delay of one buffer.
+Because of multithreading, the compressor cannot wait until output is ready on another track.

 Effects included in Upgrade